QianMason/linux/README.md

 4. Attempted to code solution to problem.
 5. Attempted to set up a VM via KVM/QEMU/virsh.
 6. Sometimes things don't always work out.

+# Assignment 3:

+### Q1:
+All parts done by me alone.

+### Q2:
+1. Finished up files from assignment 2 to use in assignment 3.
+2. Pull up AMD developer manual to get intercept codes
+3. Edited cpuid.c and svm.c files in the kvm folders to generate assignment output
+4. Recompiled modules with 'make modules M=arch/x86/kvm/
+5. Manually moved module files into my kernel's module location using the following commands:

+cp arch/x86/kvm/kvm.ko /lib/modules/5.9.0/kernel/arch/x86/kvm/kvm.ko
+cp arch/x86/kvm/kvm-amd.ko /lib/modules/5.9.0/kernel/arch/x86/kvm/kvm-amd.ko

+For some reason, removing and inserting new modules using rmmod and insmod did not have the intended affect.
+The kernel was continuing to utilize the old module for some reason.
+6. Test output with my test file.
+7. Check dmesg in outer VM to get exit outputs.

+### Q3:
+The number of exits does seem to increase at a steady rate.
+Certain exit types do occur much more frequently.

+### Q4:
+Of the exit types defined in the AMD Manual, it seems that VMEXIT_NPF (hex code: 400, index 59 in my array) gets called most frequently.
+Other exits called frequently were VMEXIT_IOIO (hex code: 7b, index 32) and VMEXIT_MSR (hex code: 7c, index 33).
+Besides the any exits that have 0 count, exit type "VMEXIT_CR[0–15]_READ" (hex code: 0-F) and "VMEXIT_DR[0–15]_WRITE" (hex code: 30-3F) were called very infrequently (< 20 times).